HolyCorn-Software/modernuser/modernuser-changes.md

 .

-Allowed the possibility of creating another login, if a login is not yet active
+Corrected minor bug with the login continuation logic